 - Apartment-Style Units: Any unit at the University Center that is equipped with a full in-unit kitchen

-- All residents living in these unit types are not required to purchase a meal plan during the academic year.
-Residents are encouraged to purchase a meal plan and the “UC Apartment Plan” is suggested.
+- All residents living in these unit types are not required to purchase a meal plan during the academic year but may if they are interested in one.

 Lincoln Park Housing Plans (DePaul Plans)